Three Pests in a Mess: Production notes

 Three Pests in a Mess was filmed on June 22–26, 1944.
 It is a partial remake of the 1933 Paramount Pictures short film Sailors Beware! (also directed by Del Lord) and 1941 Columbia short film Ready, Willing But Unable.
 The concept of men trolling through a cemetery with a dead body dates back to Laurel and Hardy's 1928 silent film Habeas Corpus.

 The syncopated, jazz-tinged version of "Three Blind Mice", first heard in Gents Without Cents, makes its return with this film.
 This version would be used for the next two releases, as well as Three Loan Wolves, before being retired permanently.
 This version is played in the key of F major, while the key of G major was previously utilized.

 This is the ninth of sixteen Stooge shorts with the word "three" in the title.

 Curly's "Call for Philip Black" mimics the popular 'Call for Philip Morris' cigarette advertisements of the period.

 A prop man dug a hole and covered it with rubber to achieve the effect of Larry sliding under the door at the cemetery.
 They quickly pulled him under, and filmed the shot as a speed shot.

-The math is wrong: they calculate a penny a fly, and since they need $100, 10,000 flies would be needed, and not 100,000 as stated.

 Several publications erroneously list the running time of this film as 17:41.